wrightben/codeeval/code/permutations/README.md

 #### Performance

-i.js is approximately as fast as the nested for-loops created by iter.pl up to n = 9.
+i.js is approximately as fast as the nested for-loops created by ./perl/iter.pl up to n = 9.

 ```
 $time node i.js